NewBoCo/DojoPro/BasicVirtualRealityDevelopment/README.md

 ## Creating a Project

-1. Start **Unity Daydream Preview**.
+1. Start **Unity 3D**.
 Choose new project and give your project a name and a location.

 	![](./tutorial-pics/unity-new-project.png)